brandonRivera03/C--/README.md

 #05/03/2016
 I tried creating a Tic-Tac-Toe game for our demo.
 But as of right now it keeps reporting an error "head of empty list" specifically when I try to change the value of 'userTurn (which switches the user turn and computers turn appropriately).
 Also I did a crude fix on testing the equality for boolean and symbol values by simply using the == operand as oppose to isEqualTo function (since it only takes Ints and Doubles right now thanks to the anyval binding made within it - not Booleans or other data types).

+#05/04/2016
+Added isEquivalentTo method to the base code (works like isEqualTo but not limited to input types AnyVal).
+Also imported the file which allows Input to work (for readLine to function).
+Fixed the Tic-Tac-Toe game so it compiles and runs.
+However it still doesn't function as desired.
+It keeps retreiving old data from the hashmap and updates on that as oppose to the most recent information.
+I have added some DEBUG print statements to BOTH the base code [Cminusminus] and Tic-Tac-Toe files.
+Just ctrl+f the word "DEBUG" to find them.

 ------------------------------------------------
 Make it more easier for a programmer to type/ program Adding "Syntactic sugar"